engcang/engcang.github.io/_posts/2021-01-09-Gazebo_model_Sketchup.md

 What we will cover here (with the free version of SketchUp)
 1. Create a model that is not provided in Gazebo using Google Sketchup
 2. When there is an invisible object after making it -> to be modified in SketchUp (In the next post: 3.
-Newly made model has strange colors in Gazebo -> Editing it using Blender)
+When newly made model is colored different in Gazebo -> Editing it using Blender)

-First, go to the Google Sketchup's 3dwarehouse and look for anything similar to the model to be made.
++ First, go to the Google Sketchup's 3dwarehouse and look for anything similar to the model to be made.
 I needed a staircase, so I searched for the stair.

 <figure>
     <img src="/assets/posting/20210110/s1.JPG" style="width:50%"  onContextMenu="return false;">
 </figure>

++ If you press the down button right away, you can download it as a sketchup file and a collada file.
+(I will finally download it as a collada file (.dae extension) and put it in Gazebo later.)
+Since we need to modify it, download the latest version of the sketchup file (.skp extension file) for now.

 <figure>
     <img src="/assets/posting/20210110/s2.JPG" style="width:50%"  onContextMenu="return false;">
 </figure>

++ Open the .skp file in the SketchUp.
+The free version is good enough, and the web browser version works well enough.
 <figure>
     <img src="/assets/posting/20210110/s3.JPG" style="width:50%"  onContextMenu="return false;">
 </figure>

++ I put the stair downloaded above, and just drew some more parts.
 <figure>
     <img src="/assets/posting/20210110/s4.JPG" style="width:50%"  onContextMenu="return false;">
 </figure>

++ After drawing, click the warehouse button on the right menu, In the pop-up window that appears, click the upload button to upload it to the warehouse.
 <figure>
     <img src="/assets/posting/20210110/s5.JPG" style="width:50%"  onContextMenu="return false;">
 </figure>